State Tax Tips for Senior Citizens

 - adult diapers and disposable pads for incontinency;

 - diabetic supplies (test strips and tablets, lancets and glucose monitoring equipment);

 - doctor, dentist, medical laboratory, lawyer and travel agent fees;

 - eyeglasses, dentures, hearing aids, and hearing aid batteries;

-- fabric, yarn, thread, buttons, zippers, trim, and similar materials, for noncommercial sewing used to make clothing;
+- fabric, thread, buttons, zippers, trim, yarn for noncommercial use, and similar materials, for noncommercial sewing used to make clothing;

 - food purchased in supermarkets.
 (Beer, wine and all alcoholic beverages are taxable.
 Candy, gum, soda, carbonated water and non-alcoholic beer and wine are taxable unless purchased with food-stamps);